Codimension two souls and cancellation phenomena: The Dichotomy Principle and its applications

-\begin{rmk} As mentioned in Section~\ref{sec: surgery basics} the standard homeomorphism from $\Sigma^7(1)\,\#\,(S^3\times\cptwo)$ to $S^3\times\cptwo$ is not homotopic to a diffeomorphism, yet the domain and codomain are diffeomorphic.
-The proof of Corollary~\ref{cor: diffeo criterionfor sigma7(d)} then shows that $S^3\times\cptwo$ has a homotopy self-equivalence with trivial normal invariant that is not homotopic to a diffeomorphism. \end{rmk}
+\begin{rmk} As mentioned in Section~\ref{sec: surgery basics} the standard homeomorphism from $\Sigma^7(1)\,\#\,(S^3\times\cptwo)$ to $S^3\times\cptwo$ is not homotopic to a diffeomorphism, but the domain and codomain are diffeomorphic.
+The proof of Corollary~\ref{cor: diffeo criterionfor sigma7(d)} then shows that $S^3\times\cptwo$ has a homotopy self-equivalence with trivial normal invariant which is not homotopic to a diffeomorphism. \end{rmk}